 - 2004-05 Mary Stange, "Wilderness, Real and Imagined, and Wild Women" - 2005-06 Pola Dobry Baytelman, "Piano Music of the Americas" - 2006-07 Roy H. Ginsberg, "Exorcising the Ghosts of Europe's Past?
-50 Years of European Integration" - 2007-08 John Anzalone, "From Propaganda to Pity: French Graphic Culture in WWI" - 2008-09 Denise Smith, "Sudden Cardiac Death: Why Are Firefighters at Risk?" - 2009-10 Reginald Lilly, "Trauma---Beauty" - 2010-11 Alice Dean, "Layers, Lines and Boxes: Some Mathematical Puzzles and Pearls." - 2011-12 Catherine Golden, "Victorian Culture on Display: Decorative Objects in 'the time of chivalry...the age of steam'." - 2012-13 Bernard Possidente, "Circadian Biological Clocks: How Flies Time When They're Having Fun" - 2013-14 Gregory Pfitzer, "The Unpopularity of Popular History: A Scholar's Pursuit of Non-Scholarly Things" - 2014-15 Steve Stern, "Creative Amnesia or the Persistence of Magic" - 2015-16 Jennifer Delton, "When We Were Liberal: Explaining the Twentieth Century" - 2016-17 Pushkala Prasad, "(Ir)resistible and (Dis)reputable Empire: Racialized Capitalism and the Tainting of Brand USA" - 2017-18 Mary Crone Odekon, "Galaxies of the 21st Century" - 2018-19 Catherine Berheide, TBA
+50 Years of European Integration" - 2007-08 John Anzalone, "From Propaganda to Pity: French Graphic Culture in WWI" - 2008-09 Denise Smith, "Sudden Cardiac Death: Why Are Firefighters at Risk?" - 2009-10 Reginald Lilly, "Trauma---Beauty" - 2010-11 Alice Dean, "Layers, Lines and Boxes: Some Mathematical Puzzles and Pearls." - 2011-12 Catherine Golden, "Victorian Culture on Display: Decorative Objects in 'the time of chivalry...the age of steam'." - 2012-13 Bernard Possidente, "Circadian Biological Clocks: How Flies Time When They're Having Fun" - 2013-14 Gregory Pfitzer, "The Unpopularity of Popular History: A Scholar's Pursuit of Non-Scholarly Things" - 2014-15 Steve Stern, "Creative Amnesia or the Persistence of Magic" - 2015-16 Jennifer Delton, "When We Were Liberal: Explaining the Twentieth Century" - 2016-17 Pushkala Prasad, "(Ir)resistible and (Dis)reputable Empire: Racialized Capitalism and the Tainting of Brand USA" - 2017-18 Mary Crone Odekon, "Galaxies of the 21st Century" - 2018-19 Catherine Berheide, "Still Gendered After All These Years: Pay, Promotion, and Faculty Wellbeing" - 2019-20 Matthew Hockenos, TBA

-The FDC will once again welcome your participation in the selection of the Edwin M. Moseley Faculty Lecturer for 2019-20.
-To facilitate the nomination process, a nomination form is now available online.
-If you prefer, nominations will be accepted if submitted directly to the Office of the DOF/VPAA (to the attention of Debbie Peterson).
+The FDC will once again welcome participation in the selection of the Edwin M. Moseley Faculty Lecturer for 2020-21.
+To facilitate the nomination process, a nomination form is available online.
+If preferred, nominations will be accepted if submitted directly to the Office of the DOF/VPAA (to the attention of Debbie Peterson).
 If you choose this alternative option, we ask that you be sure to address the guiding questions provided on the online form in your nomination letter.